measurement-kit/measurement-kit/README.md

 To build the library you need a C/C++ compiler and a Unix environment.
 (The `./configure` script checks whether all the dependencies are in place.)

+Before running any of the below build commands be sure to initialize the submodules with:

+    git submodule update --init

 How to build it
 ---------------